Fast, effortless and 100% online.

 Thought tax returns were just for the self-employed?
 Well, you’re wrong!

 When you earn over £100k, you’ll be classed as a high earner in the eyes of HMRC.
-This means that you’ll need to register for Self Assessment and complete a tax return so that HRMC can check that you’re being taxed the correct amount.
+Until recently, this meant that you needed to register for Self Assessment and complete a tax return so that HRMC could check that you were being taxed the correct amount.

 You must register online for Self Assessment before the 5th of October, and then file and pay any tax you might owe before the 31st of January in any given tax year.